UIUCLibrary/alma-api-batch/README.md

 ## TODOS

-  * Add this gem to github, point to it in docs.
   * Add some higher-level functionality based on existing scripts usage of api calls
   * Have host be part of setup - See [Alma's API Overiew: Calling Alma APIs]( https://developers.exlibrisgroup.com/alma/apis/#calling ) for details on hostname.
+  * Add back in bin/console, or better instructions on using it